 Introduction to Everest Base Camp (EBC) Short Trek – 7 Days

-The Short Everest Base Camp Trek is one of the world’s most iconic trekking routes, attracting adventurous souls from around the world to step into the region that houses the highest mountain on Earth.
-This is a historic and traditional trail so you are seeing impressively beautiful views of the Himalayas as well as a deep cultural immersion into the Sherpa way of life.
+Everest Base Camp Short Trek is one of the world’s most iconic trekking routes, attracting adventurous souls from around the world to step into the region that houses the highest mountain on Earth.

-First pioneered by Sir Edmund Hillary and Tenzing Norgay on the historic mountaineering summit of Mount Everest in 1953, the route to the Everest Base Camp short trek has been a pilgrimage for trekkers and mountaineers ever since.
+First pioneered by Sir Edmund Hillary and Tenzing Norgay on the historic mountaineering summit of Mount Everest in 1953, the route to the short Everest Base Camp trek has been a pilgrimage for trekkers and mountaineers ever since.

 The trail along the way has grown over the decades, but remains just as wild and rough as it was.
 From the small mountain town of Lukla, the short Everest Base Camp trek begins, riding with a short but exciting flight from Kathmandu to the base of the Khumbu region.
 From here the trek follows old trade routes along the way through picturesque Sherpa villages like Namche Bazaar, Tengboche and Dingboche.